vszakats/hb/README.md

      Do not build any, or space separated `<l>` list of, contrib packages.
      Please note that packages which are dependencies of other &mdash;
-     enabled &mdash; packages will still be built, unless their dependents are disabled as well.
+     enabled &mdash; packages will still build, unless their dependents get disabled as well.

    - `HB_BUILD_CONTRIBS=[<l>]`